michaelnny/deep_rl_zoo/README.md

 ```

 ### Atari environment
-By default, we have the following settings for all `run_atari.py` file:
+By default, we have the following settings for all `run_atari.py` module:
 `--num_iterations=20 --num_train_steps=1e6 --num_eval_steps=2e5`

 For Atari, we omit the need to include 'NoFrameskip' and version in the `environment_name` args, as it will be handled by `create_atari_environment` in the `gym_env.py` module.